Skip to main content

 2. Forecast Workload

-• Reasons for missed deadlines
+• Past missed deadlines

 Analyze data from past projects to forecast team workload (this is a common resource management technique).
-This can help identify patterns, trends, and insights into future workload capacity and expectations.

 3. Match Capacity to Demand

-Analyze the anticipated workload against your team's available capacity to identify gaps.
+Matching capacity to demand is one of the best capacity management best practices.
+To do this, analyze the anticipated workload against your team's available capacity to identify gaps.
 If the workload exceeds your team’s capacity, use strategies like prioritizing tasks, deferring lower-priority items, or hiring additional resources to meet the demand.

 4. Monitor and Make Adjustments During Sprints